kallosbela/kallosbela/README.md

 ### About me

 I have a degree in mathematics and mathematics education, and I have worked as a teacher for many years.
 In the past year (2022-2023), I have participated in a frontend and fullstack bootcamp at Codecool.
-I am currently looking for my first software developer job.

 <!--
 **kallosbela/kallosbela** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.